-I searched to find out this recipe’s origin but ultimately had to make an educated guess.
-I originally read it hails from Minnesota, but after further searching, many Minnesotans rejected the dish and said they had never eaten it.
-So, it seems it is not a classic Minnesota holiday recipe after all.
+I attempted to trace the origin of this recipe but ultimately made an educated guess.
+I initially read it hailed from Minnesota, but after further investigation, many Minnesotans rejected the dish and said they had never tried it.
+Therefore, it seems grape salad is not a classic Minnesota holiday recipe after all.

-This recipe calls for red and green grapes, but it works well with just one kind of grape, although the two colors are pretty together.
+This recipe calls for a combination of red and green grapes, but it works well with just one type, although the two colors create a pretty contrast.
 If your grapes are large, consider cutting them in half, either horizontally or vertically, which makes them easier to eat.

 Cream Cheese Mixture